-I am a farmer, teacher, lover of history, and a proud Australian.
-My husband’s and my ancestors came over from England and Ireland, drawn by the promise of opportunity in this land.
-Most became farmers who worked the land to support their families and their communities.
-Purpose, hard work, and resilience still abound in our family.
-Today, we have the sixth generation still working the land—it runs in our blood.
+I am a farmer, teacher, history enthusiast, and a proud Australian.
+My husband’s and my ancestors journeyed from England and Ireland, drawn by the promise of opportunity in this vast land.
+Many became farmers, working the land to support their families and communities—a tradition that remains strong, with six generations having worked the land.
+Purpose, hard work, and resilience run in our blood.

-Join me on Cobb’s 'box seat' as we travel through tales of daily life, facing challenges such as floods, fires, coach accidents, bail-ups by bushrangers, and more.
-Amusing anecdotes are also included for your enjoyment.
+Join me on Cobb’s ‘box seat’ as we journey through gripping tales of daily life, facing challenges such as floods, fires, coach accidents, and daring bushranger ‘Bail ups!’
+Alongside these dramatic moments, you’ll uncover amusing anecdotes that bring humour and warmth to the untamed spirit of Australia’s past.

 Books in the Series: